.300 AAC Blackout: Performance

 Supersonic ammunition muzzle velocities and muzzle energies by barrel length:

 The 300 AAC Blackout was designed to achieve energies similar to the 7.62×39mm Soviet in an AR-15 while using standard AR magazines at their full capacity.
 The 7.62 Soviet's cartridge taper prevented reliable feeding in AR magazines and created wear on the bolt.
 From the 14.5 in barrel of the M4 carbine, the M855 5.56×45mm round has an effective point target range of 500 meters.
 The bullet has significant drop, drift, and energy loss at that distance.
 From a 16 in barrel, a 125 gr .300 BLK round has a lower velocity and similar bullet drop and drift at shorter distances.
 However, it has the same amount of energy at 700 meters that the M855 has at 500 meters.
 In terms of hit probability, the Blackout has an effective range of 460 meters.
 From a 9 in barrel, the 125 gr BLK round has the same muzzle energy as the M855 from the M4, and 5 percent more energy at 440 meters.
-In comparison with 7.62×39mm rounds, .300 BLK rounds with varying loads have better ballistic coefficients and more energy out of similar length barrels.
+In comparison with 7.62×39 mm rounds, .300 BLK rounds with varying loads have better ballistic coefficients and more energy out of similar length barrels.
 300 BLK rounds like the Barnes TAC 110 grain, have "barrier blind" performance, being capable of penetration through several inches of different hard targets.
 300 BLK allows a user to have one firearm with the capability of switching between subsonic, supersonic VMAX or barrier penetrating ammunition all with just the change of a magazine.
 It is able to replace the H&K MP5 for close quarters, and with just a magazine change, bring the fight to longer distances, outperforming the M4 carbine.
-The .30 caliber cartridge has an 89.1 percent increase in frontal bullet area over the 5.56×45mm, and so leaves a larger wound cavity in soft targets.
+The .30 caliber cartridge has an 89.1 percent increase in frontal bullet area over the 5.56×45 mm, and so leaves a larger wound cavity in soft targets.
 It also penetrates deeper and initially yaws faster.
 300 BLK rounds are effective out of barrels as short as 4.5 in.
 Weapons chambered for the round can be as light, compact, and quiet when suppressed as submachine guns like the 9×19mm MP5, 5.7x28mm FN P90, and 4.6×30mm MP7 while having more energy and accuracy at longer range.